ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Downloading the Certificate

-To download the issued certificate, the client simply sends a GET request to the certificate URL.
+To download the issued certificate, the client simply sends a POST-as-GET request to the certificate URL.

 The default format of the certificate is application/pem-certificate-chain (see {{iana-considerations}}).